Blood Cultures: 2018–19: Oh Uncertainty! A Universe Despairs and first tour

-2021–present: LUNO, The Olive Tape
+2021–2024: LUNO, The Olive Tape

 On January 28, 2021, Blood Cultures made their comeback with a new single, titled "Keeps Bringing Me Back", from their upcoming project, LUNO.
 On February 25, 2021, they released a new single, "Beneath the Moon & Me".
 The third single came out on March 29, 2021, and was titled "Set It on Fire".
 The fourth single from the upcoming album, "When the Night Calls..." was released on April 27, 2021.
 LUNO came out on May 28, 2021.

 In 2024, Blood Cultures, together with Rosaline Elbay and Dario Ladani Sanchez, curated and produced The Olive Tape, an album that includes poetry and music by such artists as Nick Hakim, Vansire, Narcy, Jordana, Fire-Toolz, Hala Alyan, and Inua Ellams.
 The record was created to raise awareness of the ongoing displacement of Palestinian people within Gaza, with all proceeds donated to Anera and the Palestine Children's Relief Fund.

+2025–present: Skate Story Vol. 1

-On October 9, 2025, they released a music video for their latest single, "Emptylands", the first track from their upcoming studio album, Skate Story: Vol 1, which is set to come out on December 8.
+In December 2025, Blood Cultures released the album Skate Story: Vol 1, which serves as a soundtrack to the video game Skate Story.